biximilien/alerter/README.md

-# Alerts
+# Alerter

-A restful alert system for the SP project.
+A restful notification engine for Ruby on Rails originally developed for a social network project I was working on in college.

 ## Usage